ProzorroUKR/openprocurement.api/docs/source/complaints-qualification.rst

 If tender qualification complaint was satisfied by the Complaint Review Body, then procuring entity has to correct problems.

-One of the possible solutions is qualification cancellation:
+One of the possible solutions is qualification cancellation.

-.. include:: tutorial/qualification-complaint-satisfied-resolving.http
-   :code:

 After qualification cancellation system generates new qualification.
 Its location is present in the `Location` header of response.

 Submitting Resolution Confirmation
 ----------------------------------